Why Do a Capstone Internship?

 - Implementing a major program (such as a wellness program) at the internship site

-- INDIVIDUAL PRESENTATION TO HS DEPARTMENT: The student must give a professional PowerPoint or poster presentation to the faculty and students of the HS Department.
+- INDIVIDUAL PRESENTATION TO HS DEPARTMENT: The student must give a professional presentation to the faculty and students of the HS Department.
 The HS Capstone Internship Coordinator must approve the presentation and will notify the student of the date and time for the presentation.

-- EVALUATION: At the end of the capstone internship, the student must complete the Student Evaluation Form sent by the Center for Career Development.
-The Capstone Internship Site Supervisor must complete the Supervisor Evaluation Form.
+- SUPERVISOR EVALUATION: At the end of the capstone internship, the Capstone Internship Site Supervisor must complete the Supervisor Evaluation Form that is sent electronically from the Center for Career Development.

 - Learning contract completed.